getlocalci/create-config/README.md

 This is an example for you to write your own Create Config repo.

-Feel free to use this.
+Feel free to fork this.

-Though you might like different settings, like different image sizes.
+You might like different settings, like different image sizes.

 Or maybe you use languages.